Skip to main content

 Saturation Flow Rate Calculator: The tool uses the Highway Capacity Manual 2010 method for calculating saturation flow rates from field data.
 For information on how to use this spreadsheet, see Chapter 3 of the Analysis Procedures Manual Version 2.

 Synchro/SimTraffic Templates: The files were created as a tool to both save time and reduce errors when starting Synchro analysis.
-All parameters are set following ODOT’s Synchro/SimTraffic settings provided in Chapters 7 and 8 of the Analysis Procedures Manual.
+All parameters are set following ODOT’s Synchro/SimTraffic settings provided in Appendix 12/13A and Chapter 15 of the Analysis Procedures Manual.
 For additional information on how to use the template files and the changes that were made, refer to the README document that is included in the zip file.

 Planner Traffic Count Request Template: The TSM unit requires traffic count requests to be submitted using TSM’s Planner Traffic Count Request Template.
 Instructions for completing the request are included in the template.
 A sample completed request is available in APM Appendix 3B.